ocadotechnology/aimmo/docs/architecture/README.md

 [The UI (`players` directory)](ui/README.md)

-A Django app used for the front-end and database interaction (one globally).
+A Django app used for the front-end and database interaction.
 There are static Unity build files to render the game in browser.

 [Games (`aimmo-game` directory)](games/README.md)